grongor/vito-lang/README.md

   the number 8 you must use either `O.S.M.` or `otočený nekonečno`

 **Whitespace:**
 - We understand the need to express yourself.
-You are creative person in the end.
+You are creative person after all.
 If you feel like you need to add some more constructs you add those before or after any command as you feel like: `vole`, `kurva`, `do prdele`, `čůrák`, `čůráci`, `zasranej kokot`, `zasraný kokoti`, `tvoje máma`, `tvoje bába`